Marthandam: Religion

-The Marthandam CSI Church in the Main Road at the junction was built by Rev. Robert Sinclair born in Scotland who came to India after his ordination as a minister on 3 August 1910, in Scotland.
-He succeeded Rev. H.I Hacker in 1919 and came to Marthandam and served from 1920 to 1939.
+The Marthandam CSI Church on the Main Road at the junction was built by Rev. Robert Sinclair born in Scotland who came to India after his ordination as a minister on 3 August 1910, in Scotland.
+He succeeded Rev. H.I.
+Hacker in 1919 and came to Marthandam and served from 1920 to 1939.

 Religious festivals

-Onam and Christmas celebrations are massive in Marthandam.
-In this district, Christmas is celebrated more than the rest of Tamil Nadu.
+Pongal, Onam and Christmas celebrations are quite substantial in Marthandam.
+In this district, Christmas is celebrated more than in the rest of Tamil Nadu.

-Vishu is also celebrated well in this district due to its neighbour Kerala and presence of Malayalam-speaking people throughout the border of district.
+Vishu is also celebrated well in this district due to its neighbour Kerala and the presence of Malayalam-speaking people throughout the border of district.

-Also festivals such as Deepavali, New Year, Ramzan, and Easter are celebrated in this district.
+Also festivals such as Deepavali, New Year, Eid, and Easter are celebrated in this district.